aknafea01/Simple-chess-animation-css/README.md

 # Simple Chess Animation with CSS

 This project demonstrates a simple chessboard animation created using only HTML and CSS.
 The goal is to showcase a basic chessboard layout and animate the pieces in a simple and visually appealing manner using CSS keyframes and transitions.
+## Notices
+I didn't use responsive so it may not appear as was designed.
 ## Project Structure

 The project includes the following files: